This was a significant year for SOL as we celebrated 25 years of collaboration, and solidarity with the people of Ocotal.

 The cash reserves held in Ocotal will provide for another two or three years of financial support for projects in Ocotal.

-Whilst we are giving up our fundraising and charitable status our friendship continues as does our support for the Borough Council’s twinning.
+Whilst we are giving up our status as a registered charity, our friendship continues, as does our support for the Borough Council’s twinning.

-At the general meeting of the 4th of July, held in the civic offices of Swindon Borough Council, members agreed that the administrative demands of running the charity and annual fundraising was not sustainable and following consultation with Fundación SOL, based in Ocotal, there was unanimous support to move towards a more informal link to be called Swindon Ocotal Link Association.
+At the general meeting on Tuesday 4th July 2018, held in the civic offices of Swindon Borough Council, members agreed that the administrative demands of running SOL as a registered charity was not sustainable and following consultation with Fundación SOL, based in Ocotal, there was unanimous support to move towards a more informal link to be called Swindon Ocotal Link Association (SOLA)

-The meeting recorded that nationally SOL is highly regarded and is seen as a model twinning organisation that embraces both the civic and community aspects of international twinning.
+The meeting recorded that nationally SOL was highly regarded and seen as a model twinning organisation that embraced both the civic and community aspects of international twinning.

 The friendships that have been created over the years will continue for many years to come.